© 2020 All rights reserved

 A frightening 45% of law firms do not have formal cybersecurity policies.
-Without policies in place to protect your data, train your people and respond if there is a breach, it is only a mater of time before your firm faces disaster.
+Without policies in place to protect your data, train your people, and respond if there is a breach, it is only a matter of time before your firm faces disaster.

 Put Someone in Charge

-If the size of your firm makes it possible, you will want your CIO to oversee your firm’s cyber security.
-If not, a firm executive could oversee it with the advice of the best cyber security experts you can find.
+If the size of your firm makes it possible, you will want your CISO to oversee your firm’s cybersecurity.
+If not, a firm executive could oversee it with the advice of the best cybersecurity experts you can find.
 67% of law firms put cyber security management responsibilities on either IT Directors or Managers or some other non-IT executive at the firm.
 Don’t shuttle ultimate responsibility for keeping your firm safe to an IT manager.

-Only 40% attorneys who responded to the 2018 ABA Legal Technology Survey Report reported that their firms have a disaster recovery/business continuity plan.
-Good backup of your data can protect you from ransomware that holds your data captive and malware that destroys it.
+Only 40% of attorneys who responded to the 2018 ABA Legal Technology Survey Report reported that their firms have a disaster recovery/business continuity plan.
+A good backup of your data can protect you from ransomware that holds your data captive and malware that destroys it.
 After all, they can’t ransom your encrypted data to you if you already have it all someplace else.

 Use Good Antivirus Software